brankeye/TFTP_Project/readMe.txt

 Server: "src/Main/ServerStorage"
 Client: "src/Main/ClientStorage"

-** The storage folder for the Client is created automatically when the system is run, but you must create the storage folder for the Server. **
+** The storage folder for the Client is created automatically when the system is run, but you must create the storage folder for the Server manually. **

 File List

 	Client.java
 		- A client that can read and write files to and from the server.

 	ErrorSimulator.java
 		- Creates various errors in the transfer between the client and server, for testing purposes

 	Server.java
 		- A server that can send and recieve files to and from clients that request them.

 	AckPacketParser.java
 		- Parses TFTP ACK packets

 	DataPacketParser.java
 		- Parses TFTP DATA packets

 	ErrorPacketParser.java
 		- Parses TFTP Error packets

 	RequestPacketParser.java
 		- Parser for TFTP RRQ/WRQ packets

 	PacketParser.java
 		- Super class for all the PacketParser classes

 	TransferMode.java
 		- Enum containing the different transfer modes (Netascii/Octet)

 	ErrorCode.java
 		- Enum containing the various error codes

 	Operation.java
 		- Enum containing the different TFTP OPcodes

 	Config.java
 		- File storing configuration parameters

 	NetworkConnector.java
 		- Encapsulates network connection needed to send/receive packets

 	PacketReader.java
 		- Parses and prints packet information

 	SimulationMode.java
 		- Enum containing the various error simulation modes

 	FileServer.java
-    - Encapuslates writing and reading files from disk References and Acknowledgements
+		- Encapuslates writing and reading files from disk

-The TFTP Protocol (Revision 2)

 Contributors